Skip to main content

 • Review velocity - recent review growth when enough history exists

-• Local search visibility - estimated local pack coverage across the service area
+• Local search visibility - estimated local coverage across the service area

-• GBP health - profile completeness and optimization signals
+• Listing health - profile completeness and optimization signals

 • Health score - directional competitive strength

 Sorting by different columns reveals different opportunities.
 Sort by rating momentum to spot fast-rising competitors.
-Sort by local search visibility to understand who dominates local search even if their rating is not the highest.
+Sort by estimated business value to identify the highest-value threats.
+Sort by review velocity to find businesses gaining customer attention quickly.

 Map view